benjaminocampo/navierstokes_mirror/docs/lab4/docs.md

 cudaUnbindTexture(tex_dred);
 ```

-Then using *nvprof* we could measure the time needed to run this kernel with the
+Then using `nvprof` we could measure the time needed to run this kernel with the
 older one.
 Unfortunately for us, results were so similar.
 We discovered later
 that Turing mershes the cache L1 and the texture cache in such a way that when
 we launch kernels both caches are used.
 We also wanted to use textures in
-*advect* to take the most of *interpolations*.
+`advect` to take the most of `interpolations`.
 But we could not use it due to
 red-black organization.
 The idea was to bind a matrix **dd**, **du**, and
-**dv**, to a texture and avoid parsing float coordenates to indexes.
+**dv**, to a texture and avoid parsing float coordinates to indexes.
 Nevertheless, we need the indexes to know if a cell is RED or BLACK.

 ## onekernel

 One of our main concerns was the cache not being properly utilized as each
-lin_solve kernel launch erases any cache the previous blocks may have fetched,
+`lin_solve` kernel launch erases any cache the previous blocks may have fetched,
 and by the nature of the problem, this would imply to re-read twenty times from
 global memory.